Oh My Love: Information

 The song was originally written with different lyrics and demoed in 1968 after sessions for the album The Beatles.
 This demo was released on many Beatles bootleg albums.

 Recorded on 28 May 1971 at Ascot Sound Studios, "Oh My Love" was the last song to be recorded for the Imagine LP.

 Former Beatle George Harrison contributed guitar on this song and several other songs for the album.
 His guitar work for the song echoes White Album songs "Julia" and "Happiness Is a Warm Gun".

 Ultimate Classic Rock critic Nick DeRiso called "Oh My Love" the most underrated song on Imagine.
 Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's 4th greatest solo love song.
+Far Out critic Tim Coffman rated it as Lennon's 9th greatest deep cut, calling it "one of the gentlest songs he would ever write, based around the cosmic feeling of finally understanding the meaning of love."

-"Oh My Love" was also released on Lennon's album Wonsaponatime in 1998, and on the album The U.S. vs. John Lennon in 2006.
+"Oh My Love" was also released on the Lennon compilation album Wonsaponatime in 1998, and on the album The U.S. vs. John Lennon in 2006.
 It is track number 7 on Wonsaponatime and track number 20 on The U.S. vs. John Lennon.